 WordPress can be daunting, but it is relatively easy to use once you have started working with it.
-However, the freedom to customise your website as you would like, combined with the many thousands of plugins, overrides any difficulties you may have when starting.
+However, the freedom to customize your website as you would like, combined with the many thousands of plugins, overrides any difficulties you may have when starting.

 WordPress is free; however, you must pay for a domain name and website hosting.
 Many of the plugins are free, but you may have to pay for premium features of some of the plugins.

 I love the overall functionality of my WordPress and the many options for customizing my website.

 I especially love the blogging aspect of WordPress as there are many more options to customize your blog than compared with a website builder like Squarespace.
 The drag-and-drop editor is excellent.

 The user interface looks a little dated and overall it can seem a little daunting to the new user.